MediaArea/MediaConch/GlobalArchitecture.md

 The Core has several major functions:

 * controls the checkers and manages data for the User Interface
-* waits for commands from the files listener and User Interface
+* waits for commands from the Files listener and User Interface
 * sends commands to the scheduler for file-checking
-* launch periodical checks
+* launch periodic checks
 * communicates with the database to store and retrieve data from the checkers
 * sends data to DIRECT